Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Early matter domination

 There are multiple distinct scenarios in which one or more intervals of matter domination intersperse an initial and terminal stage of radiation domination, with the initial stage corresponding to reheating, and the terminal stage corresponding to the epoch preceding BBN~\cite{Allahverdi:2020bys}.
 Each scenario will result in a distinct late time spectral density depending on the number and relative duration of the matter domination phases.
 Nevertheless, one can infer certain general features by examining a representative example, the most notable of which is the fact that the high frequency plateau of the spectral density will be suppressed relative to the standard thermal history.

-One such scenario is a massive field $\phi$ that drives reheating (whether it be the inflaton itself or one of its decay products) and decays into Standard Model quanta afterwards \cite{Bernal:2019lpc, Grin:2007yg} with an intervening epoch matter domination being the result.
-We assume that the universe is dominated by radiation, and $\phi$ behaves as radiation with relative energy contribution $\Omega_\phi$ until the temperature drops below the mass of the field $m_\phi$.
-After that, the dynamics of two dominant components, radiation and the inflaton field $\phi$, during the EMD, is described by the coupled Boltzmann equations:
+One such scenario is a massive field $\phi$ that drives reheating (whether it be the inflaton itself or one of its decay products) and decays into Standard Model quanta afterwards \cite{Bernal:2019lpc, Grin:2007yg} with an intervening epoch of matter domination being the result.
+We assume that the universe is dominated by radiation, and $\phi$ behaves as non-relativistic matter when the plasma temperature drops below the mass of the field $T = m_\phi$, at which point the relative energy contribution of the new field is $\Omega_\phi$.
+In this setup, we can treat uniformly the cases of thermal and non-thermal production of $\phi$.
+After that, the dynamics of two dominant components, radiation and the inflaton field, is described by a system of coupled Boltzmann equations: